Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Scientific Hint Generation

 \section{Scientific Hint Generation}

-Expert tutors are able to provide high quality support to students to help them meet their learning goals.
-These tutors take into consideration each individual's learning objectives \cite{hoque2016three, sonmez2017association} and prior knowledge \cite{orsmond2011feedback, biggs1996enhancing} to provide meticulously crafted \textit{direct instructions} \cite{kozloff1999direct, kim2005direct, rosenshine2008five} to guide the learners to the correct answer, molding them into \textit{deep conceptual thinkers} \cite{rillero2016deep} with an enhanced sense of accomplishment \cite{vanlehn2011relative, merrill1992effective, arroyo2014multimedia}.
-Through this work, we aim to explore the capabilities of state-of-the-art reasoning models to provide this scaffolded guidance to learners to reach the correct answer.
+We aim to explore the capabilities of state-of-the-art reasoning models to provide scaffolded guidance to users to reach the correct answer.
 Limiting the focus to scientific hint generation, in this section, we formally define the \textit{chain-of-hints} generation task (Section \ref{subsec:prob_def}), and describe the dataset we use for the evaluation (Section \ref{subsec:dataset}) of several LLM-based baselines (Section \ref{subsec:baselines}).
 We also briefly describe the automatic evaluation metrics (Section \ref{subsec:auto_eval_tldr}) we use to select the model for user study, and provide the detailed description and analysis in Appendix \ref{sec:autoeval}.